CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex2.md

 In this lab, you have completed the following tasks:

-- Enabled App Governance in Microsoft Defender for Cloud Apps to monitor OAuth application activity.
+- Enabled App Governance in Microsoft Defender for Cloud Apps to monitor and assess OAuth app risk.
-- Reviewed permissions, usage, and risk indicators for connected third-party apps.
-- Created custom detection policies to flag abnormal behavior such as high data access or overprivileged app activity.
+- Created a custom detection policy to identify apps with high privileges and unverified publishers.
-- Investigated generated alerts to identify potential threats and took appropriate response actions.
+- Investigated alerts and user activity logs to trace suspicious downloads and policy violations.
+- Created an activity policy to detect and alert on specific file downloads from Microsoft SharePoint Online.
+- Installed and configured the Microsoft Defender for Identity sensor on a domain controller.
+- Verified sensor health and ensured identity telemetry was active in the Defender portal.

 ### You have successfully completed the lab.
 Click on **Next >>** to proceed with the next Lab.